 Scripture Reference: Acts 20:7-12

-Story Overview: After three months of travel since leaving Ephesus Paul stopped in Troas.
-Paul preached on his last Sunday there.
-A young man named Eutychus was sitting in a window to listen.
-When Paul preached on until midnight Eutychus went to sleep and then fell out of the third story window and died.
+Story Overview: In the last stages of Paul’s 3rd Missionary Journey Paul made a stop in the city of Troas.
+He met with the church in an upstairs room and preached a sermon during the assembly.
+A young man named Eutychus was sitting in a window to listen but when Paul preached on until midnight Eutychus went to sleep and then fell out of the window and died.
 Paul raised the boy from the dead.

 Memory Verse: “So faith comes from hearing, and hearing through the word of Christ.”
 Romans 10:17 (ESV)